drlbs/introcobol/README.md

 # introcobol

-This program is from a tutorial on COBOL found at
+This program, which I have named tread.cob, is from a tutorial on COBOL found at

 https://turreta.com/2014/11/27/how-to-read-file-in-cobol/